-New Tobacco Products Without Required Marketing Authorization Are Adulterated and Misbranded
+A New Tobacco Product Without Required Marketing Authorization Is Adulterated and Misbranded

-FDA has determined that you manufacture, sell, and/or distribute to customers in the United States BLUEBERRY DREAM e-liquid products without a marketing authorization order.
+FDA has determined that you manufacture, sell, and/or distribute to customers in the United States Juice Mafia Strawberry Peach Freeze 6MG/ML e-liquid product without a marketing authorization order.

-The e-liquid products listed above are new tobacco products because they were not commercially marketed in the United States as of February 15, 2007.
-These products do not have FDA marketing authorization orders in effect under section 910(c)(1)(A)(i) of the FD&C Act and are not otherwise exempt from the marketing authorization requirement.
-Therefore, these products are adulterated under section 902(6)(A) of the FD&C Act (21 U.S.C. § 387b(6)(A)).
-In addition, they are misbranded under section 903(a)(6) of the FD&C Act (21 U.S.C. § 387c(a)(6)) because a notice or other information respecting these products was not provided as required by section 905(j) of the FD&C Act.
+The e-liquid product listed above is a new tobacco product because it was not commercially marketed in the United States as of February 15, 2007.
+This product does not have an FDA marketing authorization order in effect under section 910(c)(1)(A)(i) of the FD&C Act and is not otherwise exempt from the marketing authorization requirement.
+Therefore, this product is adulterated under section 902(6)(A) of the FD&C Act (21 U.S.C. § 387b(6)(A)).
+In addition, it is misbranded under section 903(a)(6) of the FD&C Act (21 U.S.C. § 387c(a)(6)) because a notice or other information respecting this product was not provided as required by section 905(j) of the FD&C Act.
 The doing of any act with respect to a tobacco product while such article is held for sale after shipment in interstate commerce which results in such product being adulterated or misbranded is a prohibited act under section 301(k) of the FD&C Act (21 U.S.C. § 331(k)).
 Additionally, to the extent that a report was required under section 905(j) of the FD&C Act, the failure to provide such report is a prohibited act under section 301(p) of the FD&C Act (21 U.S.C. § 331(p)).

 Conclusion and Requested Actions

-FDA has not received an application from your firm requesting marketing authorization for the products listed in this Warning Letter.
-These products and any other new tobacco product on the market without the statutorily required premarket authorization are adulterated and misbranded and are subject to enforcement action at FDA’s discretion.
+FDA has not received an application from your firm requesting marketing authorization for the product listed in this Warning Letter.
+This product and any other new tobacco product on the market without the statutorily required premarket authorization are adulterated and misbranded and are subject to enforcement action at FDA’s discretion.